Niagara (The Office): Plot

 Michael and Dwight try their luck with women at the bar.
-Dwight, by using sexual innuendo, is successful in getting Pam's friend Isabel (Kelen Coleman) to spend the night with him.
+Dwight, by using sexual innuendo, is successful in getting Pam's friend Isabel to spend the night with him.
 Michael spends the night alone in the ice machine room, having thought the "room block" at the hotel meant pre-reserved rooms for the wedding guests and not a bulk discounted room rate and thus failed to make a reservation in advance, and couldn't convince anyone else to let him room with them; Dwight, because he failed an honesty test, Stanley, because he brought his mistress and just plain refused, while Toby willingly offered but Michael disgustedly rejected immediately.

 Prior to the ceremony, Pam accidentally tears her veil and tearfully phones Jim.
 They meet in private, where Pam expresses shame at her appearance due to being pregnant.
 Pam is visibly uplifted when Jim cuts his tie in half in an effort to console her, and says she regrets inviting their families and the office staff.
 They run away from the church together.

 While everyone in the church wonders where they went, Michael and Helene begin to bond over their failed relationships.
 Dwight callously rebuffs Isabel's attempts at further contact.
 The rest of the office staff grow impatient, bickering about their right to take their gifts back.

 Jim and Pam finally return to the church after an hour with no explanation of their absence, and the ceremony begins.
 The guests interrupt the ceremony by recreating the dance routines featured in the JK Wedding Entrance Dance.
 Jim and Pam react with uncharacteristic good humor, having already been married on board the Maid of the Mist IV ferry boat by the ship's captain, below the falls.
 Jim explains to the camera that he had prepared the ferry marriage in advance after seeing the video, predicting the guests might imitate it.